|The Blades salute the SaskTel Centre crowd on Saturday night.|

 |Centre Kirby Dach is one of the Blades bright young stars.|

 Shmyr, who was a star left-winger, topped the Blades in scoring with 37 goals and 51 assists.
 Fiala was the team’s captain and a solid defenceman, who recorded seven goals, 13 assists and a minus-two rating in the plus-minus department.
-On Wednesday, Fiala signed a contract with the East Coast Hockey League’s South Carolina Stingrays, who are based in North Charleston, South Carolina
+On Wednesday, Fiala signed a contract with the ECHL’s South Carolina Stingrays, who are based in North Charleston, South Carolina.

 Brown built his reputation during a stellar run playing goal with the Pats, and after being acquired by the Blades in a deal before the WHL trade deadline on Jan.
 10, he acted as a positive influence on rookie standout Nolan Maier.